-Two Northamptonshire County Council-run buildings will close when staff move into a revamped hub in Kettering this week.
+Northamptonshire County Council staff will move into a revamped hub in Kettering this week.

 The council says about 300 staff will be based at the William Knibb Centre in Montagu Street, although many will be on a hot desk basis with 142 desk working spaces.

-A number were relocated from Grafton Court in the town and Tithe Barn in Wellingborough which will now close, saving the cash-strapped authority about £500,000 a year.
+A number were relocated from Grafton Court in the town and Tithe Barn in Wellingborough, saving the cash-strapped authority about £500,000 a year.

 The £4 million cost for the revamp of the William Knibb complex covers construction, professional fees, IT and furniture.